Merchifies.com

 • They are escape artists: If there's a way out of the yard, their nose will find it.

-Ultimately, the Beagle lifespan of 10 to 15 years is a gift.
+Ultimately, the Beagle lifespan of 10 to 15 years is a gift that requires active participation from devoted owners.
 While genetics sets the foundation, the choices you make every single day—in their food bowl, on their leash, and at the vet's office—are what build the house.
-You have the power to make those years as healthy and vibrant as possible.